Levels of Physical Security

 Physical security refers to measures you can take to protect buildings, property, and assets against intruders.
-Visitor management can be used as your first line of defense to increase security by scanning IDs and running background checks on every person that check-ins to your lobby.
+Visitor management is designed to be your first line of defense.
+The system is used to increase security by scanning IDs and running background checks on every person that check-ins to your lobby.
 Designing a physical security program for your facility calls for multiple levels of protection: the outer perimeter, the inner perimeter, and the building’s interior.
 An effective physical security system implements two or three forms of security at each level.

 1. Outer Perimeter Security

 The outer perimeter of a facility is defined by the actual property lines.
 When securing the outer perimeter, the goal is to control who can walk or drive onto the grounds.
 Perimeter security can include a locked gate that is locked, remotely operated, or protected by guards.
 In some situations, a simple hedge can provide adequate perimeter security, while a barbed wire fence with a guarded gate is called for in extreme situations.
 Determining what type of perimeter security to install requires weighing the risk of an intruder accessing the property against the cost of the physical security measures available.

 Perimeter security can include natural access control and territorial reinforcement.

 Natural access control utilizes the building and landscaping features to guide people entering and exiting the property.
 The theory is that criminals’ perception of risk is lowered if they sense that they can move about unnoticed.
 Natural access control measures can interfere with that lowered sense of risk and deter their willingness to approach the property or building.
 Natural access control should include entrances and exits to effectively discourage intruders and eliminate any possible escape routes.